 Brian Byrd, Public Safety Director

-Mr. Byrd has oversight of the city’s police and fire departments, the Save Our Community program and strategies for improving safety and security for the city under the Mayor’s Initiative to Reduce Gun Violence.
+Mr. Byrd has oversight of the city’s police and fire departments.
 His work in public safety began in 1988 as a member of the Toledo Fire and Rescue Department.
 In his 33 years of service, he was promoted through the ranks and retired as the Chief of the Department in December of 2021.
 He also served as a paramedic in the Lucas County Emergency Medical System for 27 of those years.
 Mr. Byrd has served on the Department of Homeland Security Emergency Medical Services Subcommittee and the Ohio Emergency Medical Services Board Medical Transportation Committee and Critical Care Subcommittee.
 He also served as the Lucas County Coordinator of the Ohio Fire Chiefs’ Emergency Response Plan.
 He has been deputized through the Lucas County Sheriff’s Office since 2018 and is a nationally certified firearms instructor and range safety officer.

 Megan Robson, Public Service Director